Stocks end lower on Wall Street after another volatile day

 And a potential conflict between Russia and Ukraine threatens to push energy prices even higher while forcing more countries to focus on fighting a war instead of inflation and COVID-19.

+Wall Street is dealing with signs of slowing economic growth because of COVID-19 and a Fed that can’t really go back on what it said it would do, said Barry Bannister, chief equity strategist at Stifel.

-Stock indexes fell sharply to start the day, but were off their lows by late afternoon, a sign that some investors are betting that a dimmer outlook for economic growth may prompt the Fed to take a more measured approach to raising interest rates.
+Still, the fact that the major stock indexes came off their lows of the day could be a sign that some investors are betting that a dimmer outlook for economic growth may prompt the Fed to take a more measured approach to raising interest rates.

 “Weaker economic growth projections have contributed to investors breathing a sigh of relief that the Fed won’t have to be overly aggressive,” said Sam Stovall, chief investment strategist at CFRA.

-The S&P 500 fell 1% as of 3:33 p.m.
-Eastern.
-The benchmark index, which was down 2.8% in the early going, has been falling steadily ever since hitting a record high on the first trading day of the year, Jan.
-3. It’s now getting closer to entering a “correction,” which among markets watchers means a drop of 10% from a peak.
+The S&P 500 fell 53.68 points to 4,356.45.
+This week, the index has come within striking distance of entering a “correction,” which among markets watchers means a drop of 10% from a peak.

 Major indexes had a similar start to trading on Monday and were down most of the day before a late buying spree pushed them to a higher close.
-That rebound may have been just a “head fake,” said Barry Bannister, chief equity strategist at Stifel.
-More declines are likely in store for the market, he said.
+That rebound may have been just a “head fake,” Bannister said, adding that more declines are likely in store for the market.

-The market downturn reflects Wall Street’s worry over signs of slowing economic growth because of COVID-19 and a Fed that can’t really go back on what it said it would do, Bannister said.

 Even though the S&P 500 managed to eke out a gain after its roller-coaster ride on Monday, a measure of nervousness on Wall Street known as the VIX index remained high.
 That suggests stress is continuing to grow in the system, with markets in a “high speed spin cycle,” strategists at UBS wrote in a report.